ad3ller/pub_mplstyle/README.md

 The style sheet changes the default output to 150 dpi pdf with bbox='tight'.

-By default the style does no use tex fonts, as it slows things down.
+By default the style does not use tex fonts, as it slows things down.
 To enable,

 ```python
 import matplotlib.pyplot as plt